DataSF/datasf.github.io/blog/_posts/2017-03-01-an-open-invitation.md

 #### Tracking Public Money Flows

 Where does the money go?
-Nobody does this better in SF than the Ethics Commission and Budget Office.
+Nobody does this better in SF than the Controller’s Office and the Ethics Commission.

+The Controller’s Office manages the City and County budget datasets.
+Below are some resources published by the Controller’s Office:

+[Budget](https://data.sfgov.org/City-Management-and-Ethics/Budget/xdgd-c79v): This covers the budgets of the various departments

+[Budget - FTE](https://data.sfgov.org/City-Management-and-Ethics/Budget-FTE/4zfx-f2ts): This dataset provides salary information for each department and associated department programs.

 One of the key mandates of the Ethics Commission is in educating the public of campaign and lobbyist spending.
 While the scale and amount of [datasets the Ethics Commission publishes](https://data.sfgov.org/browse?Department-Metrics_Publishing-Department=Ethics+Commission&amp;category=City+Management+and+Ethics&amp;limitTo=datasets) can be overwhelming, here are some choice selections: